All Episodes

 That's what you just said.

-What happened when we started the surge?
+What happened when we started this search?

 A lot of people died.

-They ain't gonna just take them.
+They ain't going to just take them.

-Well then wait a minute.
+Well, then, wait a minute.

 It seemed to have calmed down.